THE DEEPWATER OCEANS

 At the end of the Mesozoic era an asteroid impacted the lithosphere at the Chicxulub crater in the Yucatán Peninsula, causing the K–Pg extinction event and creating stress cracks, which spread north and south, separating the Americas from Eurasia, which have been spreading apart 2.5 cm/year for 65 million years, creating the Atlantic Ocean now covering 20% of the planetary surface.

-Protons transform with core current electrons into mantle elements in exothermic nuclear reactions up to iron on the periodic table and transformation of photons cools the core, provides a heat sink for mantle heating, and transformation of protons and electrons into mantle elements increases mantle mass, volume and planetary surface area, which increases as magma upwells and forms new oceanic lithosphere between the spreading oceanic plates.
+Transformation of photons into protons cools the core, provides a heat sink for mantle heating, and transformation of protons and electrons into mantle elements increases mantle mass and displacement as water and gas saturated magma plumes upwell under the ocean basins, increasing planetary surface area as magma upwells and forms new oceanic lithosphere between the spreading oceanic plates.

 The water and gas fraction of upwelling magma is discharged from hydrothermal vents in the deep ocean trenches, with elements and minerals fertilizing and filling the oceans as the seabed expands.
 Electrified weather systems charge the oceans and the electrolyte discharge conducts current from the oceans powered by the voltage potential across the oceanic lithosphere.

 The electrical resistance of currents through the electrolyte discharge from hydrothermal vents heats the discharge, which transforms the voltage potential into photons.
 The increase in geomagnetic storms during the solar maximum increases ocean electrification which increases voltage potential across the lithosphere and resistive heating of the discharge from hydrothermal vents.